edgebus/edgebus/README.md

 ### WebSocket (Host Mode)
-This kind of subscriber allows to receive messages through WebSocket channel. `Host Mode` means that message subscriber connects to `Notifier` as client.
+This kind of subscriber allows to receive messages through WebSocket channel. `Host Mode` means that message subscriber connects to `EdgeBus` as client.

 #### Create subscriber endpoint
 ```bash